UniversalDependencies/docs/_fro-dep/dislocated.md

 udver: '2'
 ---

-This document is a placeholder for the language-specific documentation for `dislocated`.
+fronted or postposed

+The `dislocated` relation is used for fronted or postposed elements.
+The dislocated elements are attached to the same governor as the dependent that they double for.

 ~~~ conllu
 # visual-style 7 2 dislocated	color:blue